10 Famous Irish TV Shows: From Derry Girls to Love/Hate.

 The series follows the unique lives and hilarious misadventures of three Irish priests; Father Ted, Father Jack and Father Dougal, who all live in the fictional Craggy Island, off the coast of Ireland.

-Father Ted only had three series with 25 episodes altogether, originally released in the ’90s but even to this day, you’ll still see re-runs on channels such as RTE and Channel 4.
+Father Ted only had three series with 25 episodes altogether, originally released in the ’90s to critical acclaim.
 It was also voted by Channel 4 views at the N0.1 of ‘C4’s 30 Greatest Comedy Shows’ and was once their biggest comedy show before being taking oven by another Irish show ‘Derry Girls.’

 The show which first aired in May 2013 until October 2016 took the world by storm with its compelling viewing and fantastic writing.
-The game of cat and mouse unfolding on the screen kept the show going for three great seasons, although not enough in our minds.
+The game of cat and mouse unfolding on the screen kept the show going for three great seasons.

-It’s definitely one Irish TV show that you’ll quickly be hooked on after the first episode with the dark and realness provided by the characters that are very intriguing, to say the least.
+It’s one Irish TV show that you’ll quickly be hooked on after the first episode with dark yet believable characters that are very intriguing, to say the least.